SentToTheWorldBelow/SentToTheWorldBelow/README.md

 - 👋 Hi, I’m @SentToTheWorldBelow
-- 👀 I’m interested in h
+- 👀 I’m interested in EVERYTHING
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning not really anything tbh lol
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on what
-- 📫 How to reach me ...
+- 📫 How to reach me: https://twitter.com/ghostof_donald